PUPPIES PLAYING AT 6 WEEKS OF AGE - THIS IS WHAT A TYPICAL VISIT WITH THE PUPPIES WILL LOOK LIKE.

 Step One: Reserve a spot on our adoption list.

-If you wish to have your name on our adoption list, you will need to put down a $500 non-refundable deposit.
+If you wish to have your name on our adoption list, you will need to fill out a Puppy Questionnaire, and then put down a $500 non-refundable deposit.
 This deposit will go towards your total adoption price of the puppy of your choice.
 Pups are picked out in the order of deposits received.

 We perform proper health testing and screenings on our dogs, to ensure that we are improving the breed and offering genetically healthy puppies, who will have a much lesser chance of health problems as they age.
 Some of these test need to be done yearly, which is quite costly.
 Dogs that are not hip, heart, elbow and eye certified, (Issues that are prone to this breed) are often sold at a cheaper price point.
 As the old saying goes, "You get what you pay for!"